 - People who live near freeways – Cars traveling on nearby highways can cause a lot of unwanted noise.
 This is why you’ll often see big barriers or man-made berms next to freeways.

-- Anyone located in heavy construction areas – While construction is usually temporary, sound deadening curtains can provide quick relief to those dealing with loud machinery both late and early in the morning.
+- Anyone located in heavy construction areas – While construction is usually temporary, sound proofing curtains can provide quick relief to those dealing with loud machinery both late and early in the morning.

 - Aspiring bedroom music producers – If you make music then you know how hard it can be to get the mix correct.
 Soundproof curtains can make your room tighter and help you achieve cleaner mixes.
 Your studio monitors will be more accurate to your ears.
 Acoustic treatment is expensive and this is a great way to break in without hurting your wallet.